rnaharro/AppleWatchFaces/readme.md

 5. You can also just choose from pre-defined *color themes* or *indicator themes* which will override current color or parts with known good settings

 ![APPLEWATCHFACES THEMES](AppleWatchFacesThemes.gif)

+6. Undo / Redo if you make a mistake.
+7. Tapping Save in the upper right will lock in these settings in the main list and regenerate the thumbnail.
+8. To abort all current changes tap back without tapping save.

+### Back-Up / Restore My Settings

+If you need to re-install, or just want to manually edit the settings file.
+Use iTunes file sharing to save or overwrite the userClockSettingsV[XX].json file.

 ### Watch App